-In act two of Nutcracker, Tchaikovsky takes the audience on a tour around the world through the several national dances in the grand divertissement.
-The many international pavilions at the World’s Fair provide a backdrop for the Joffrey’s production team to incorporate the national dances naturally, and in a way that celebrates world cultures without re-hashing stereotypes.
+In Act Two of The Nutcracker, Tchaikovsky takes the audience on a tour around the world through the several national dances in the grand divertissement.
+The many international pavilions at the World’s Fair provide a backdrop for the Joffrey’s production team to incorporate the national dances naturally, and in a way that celebrates world cultures without re-hashing stereotypes

 Differences from the Dancer’s Perspective

 Dancer Anastacia Holden, who has been with the company since 2005, said “Christopher has very interesting patterns in his work, and has a very specific port de bras [movement and positioning of the arms].
 There’s a classical base for his footwork and port de bras, but it feels like there’s more fluidity in the torso, which allows us to make more interesting shapes.
 In the older version of the Nutcracker, we could have some liberties.
 Gerald Arpino, who co-founded the Joffrey, was very open about changing steps depending on what looked good on each individual dancer, but Christopher’s choreography is much more specific.”
 One of the biggest changes to the choreography, Holden added, is that Marie, the female protagonist, has a “more of a story and she even dances a pas de deux, which is something that isn’t in the old version.”

 Wheeldon said, “We just did a semi-costume run of the second act here in the studio and going through the moments of ‘this costume doesn’t fit properly,’ or ‘I’m uncomfortable,’ or ‘I can’t lift my arms,’ etc. That’s always a challenge because you want your dancers to be comfortable, but you also want them to look good and sometimes the things that look good aren’t comfortable.”